Updated: May 2

 4. Editing Your Photos

 Trust your photographer’s creative eye during the editing process.
 They will know which images will look best in black and white, color, cropped and which ones to add special effects to, if any.
-Part of the editing process is a part of their style and this is one of the reasons you hired them.
+Part of the editing process is a part of their style and this is one of the reasons you hired them (take a look at our blog on 'Choosing Your Photographer').
 Trust them to use their skills to make each image stunning.

 5. Handling Printing Your Photos